quicwg/base-drafts/draft-ietf-quic-http.md

 If the sender of a SETTINGS frame with the REQUEST_ACK flag set does not receive full acknowledgement within a reasonable amount of time, it MAY issue a connection error ([RFC7540] Section 5.4.1) of type SETTINGS_TIMEOUT.
+A full acknowledgement has occurred when:

+ - All previous SETTINGS frames have been fully acknowledged,

-A full acknowledgement has occurred when a SETTINGS_ACK frame has been received on the connection control stream, and all message control streams with a Stream ID through those given in the SETTINGS_ACK frame have either closed or had a SETTINGS_ACK frame sent.
+ - A SETTINGS_ACK frame has been received on the connection control stream,

+ - All message control streams with a Stream ID through those given in the SETTINGS_ACK frame have either closed or received a SETTINGS_ACK frame.

 ### PUSH_PROMISE {#frame-push-promise}